-There are still opportunities to join the Forum’s Core Team or to help with working groups.
+There are still opportunities to join the Forum’s Steering Group or to help with working groups.
 If you’re interested, contact us by E-Mail (address at the bottom of the page) or come to a meeting to talk about it or about the Forum’s work.
 Meeting dates are on our Facebook page (link at the bottom).

 This website is the centre for information about the Queen’s Park Ward Area Neighbourhood Forum.
 The Forum is a group of people from the local community who live or work in the Queen’s Park electoral ward; anyone from that community can join.
 The Forum has been approved by the council to create a document called a Neighbourhood Plan.
 This will become a part of the Bournemouth Planning legislation which governs all planning applications in the ward.